-Some women also notice a thin, grayish-white discharge that may mix in with the urine and cause white particles to appear.
+Some people also notice a thin, grayish-white discharge that may mix in with the urine and cause white particles to appear.

-Treatment for bacterial vaginosis varies but can include oral antibiotics or suppositories.
+Treatment for bacterial vaginosis varies but may include oral antibiotics or suppositories.

 6. Yeast infections

 A yeast infection may also cause white particles in the urine.
-The fungus Candida albicans is found naturally in healthy women but, in certain situations, it can grow rapidly in the vagina and cause an infection.
+The fungus Candida albicans is found naturally in healthy people, but in certain situations, it can grow rapidly in the vagina and cause an infection.

 Yeast infections often cause a thick, chunky discharge that may resemble cottage cheese in appearance.
 This discharge can mix with the urine and lead to white bits appearing.

 In addition to this, a yeast infection may cause other symptoms, such as: